-DeePee creates art on cardboard.
-He designs collages of black and white copied fragments of pictures and prints, puts and glues them together, and in a next step he puts paint on all of it with bright colors, planed constellations and a clear concept.
+The artist DeePee creates wonderful provocative and critical art on cardboard.
+He designs collages of black and white copied fragments of pictures and prints, puts and glues them together, and in a next step he adds paint and bright colors on all of it .
+Those abstract planed constellations are chaotic, but as well sorted with a very clear concept.
 We met the artist at the ZENIT exhibition where he showed pieces from his series “Herrenrasse”.
-The name says a lot, and DeePee’s work also focuses on the Second World War, the post-war era and the bourgeoisie.
+Like you can tell by the name it´s about the fascist rule.
+DeePee’s work also focuses on the Second World War, the post-war era and the bourgeoisie.
 He deals especially with “Entarteter Kunst”, which means “Degenerated Art”.
-He s the degenerator of the art, cuts the pieces out of the whole and puts them together, it´s a contrast, though degenerated.
-But as well it´s a strong criticisms and a provocative dealing with the Nazi regime area.
+And his job is to be the degenerator of the art.
+DeePee cuts the pieces out of the whole construct and puts them together into a new creation.
+It´s a contrast, though degenerated.
+But as well it´s a strong criticisms and a disapproved dealing with the Nazi regime era.

-In an interview DeePee teld us more about his artwork and the messages behind.
+In an interview DeePee told us more about his artwork and the messages behind.
 The podcast is in German but in the following you can read the written down conversation translated into English.

 We’re looking at a collage right now, down there are the garden gnomes and it’s a lot of color.
 But if you take a closer look at the picture, more in detail, then it comes out a lot of social criticism.
 You are dealing with the Holocaust in your own artistic way.